harfbuzz-raku/HarfBuzz-raku/docs/HarfBuzz/Shaper.md

 method ast() returns Seq
 ```

-Returns a Hash of scaled glyphs
+Returns a Hash sequence of scaled glyphs

 Entries are: